Managed Service Provider (MSP) noun

 Whether you currently manage your contingent workforce centrally or through a fragmented approach throughout your organisation, unless you have dedicated resources constantly observing labor markets, it’s going to be hard to have true visibility to a labor market and its rates.
 This can lead to hiring the wrong people, at the wrong rate, with the wrong experience.

-Managed service providers that value a vendor-neutral approach are dedicated to providing clients with the most reliable, trustworthy and cost-effective suppliers with an emphasis on sourcing the highest quality of talent.
-This approach removes much of an organisation’s legwork required in vetting the right supplier for a client’s needs as the managed service provider assumes these responsibilities.
+Managed service providers that value a vendor-neutral approach are dedicated to providing clients with the most reliable, trustworthy and cost-effective suppliers.
+They place an emphasis on sourcing the highest quality of talent.
+This approach removes much of the legwork required in vetting the right supplier for a client’s needs.
+The managed service provider assumes these responsibilities.
 This ensures that the best staffing providers are chosen based on the client’s specific objectives, strengths and weaknesses.

-Vendor-neutral managed service providers have no conflicts of interest with staffing suppliers, so an organisation can be certain that their MSP is operating for their benefit only – fulfilling staffing requirements with the best available talent and opening up the process to competitive rates to drive cost savings.
+Vendor-neutral managed service providers have no conflicts of interest with staffing suppliers, so an organisation can be certain that their MSP is operating for their benefit only.
+The managed service provider works to fulfill staffing requirements with the best available talent and opening up the process to competitive rates to drive cost savings.

 A vendor-neutral MSP has the independence to design, implement, manage, negotiate and optimise your contingent program with no hidden agenda.